“Eat now pay later” app a world first

-“The industry has been through a rough time with restaurant closures and, simultaneously, a drop in discretionary spending,” says payo co-founder and CEO, Taf Chiwanza.
-“By unlocking the BNPL offering within the restaurant space, we hope payo can be a part of the rebuild solution by driving increased traffic into restaurants.”
+“The industry has been through a rough time with restaurant closures,” says Payo co-founder and CEO, Taf Chiwanza.
+“Simultaneously, there’s been a drop in discretionary spending.
+By unlocking the BNPL offering within the restaurant space, we hope Payo can be a part of the solution by driving increased traffic into restaurants.”

 The app’s functionality also allows diners to discover places to eat filtered by location, cuisine, special offers and more.
 Customers can also call restaurants directly to make a booking via the app, as well as tracking their spending.

-“The set-up was fast and easy, and operationally, it lives with everything else we use,” says owner Mariyam Tajudeen.
-“Our average order value for payo users is 60 percent higher.”
+“The set-up was fast and easy,” says owner Mariyam Tajudeen.
+“Operationally, it lives with everything else we use.
+Our average order value for Payo users is 60 percent higher.”